pulsechainramp/routing-api/README.md

 - **Validation:** Fastify schemas validate query params, body payloads, and rate-limit responses.
 - **Protections:** Helmet defaults, strict CORS allowlist, log redaction for auth headers and secrets.
 - **Dependencies:** Managed via npm; review with `npm audit` during CI/CD.

 ---

+## Networking & Rate Limits
+- When you deploy behind nginx or another trusted reverse proxy, set `TRUST_PROXY=1` (or list the proxy IPs/CIDRs) so Fastify honors the original client address forwarded by your edge.
+- Leave `TRUST_PROXY` empty when Fastify is exposed directly; this prevents spoofed `X-Forwarded-For` headers from bypassing the global or quote-specific rate limits.

+---